JChamblee99/HackTheBox-Linux-Resources/User.md

 user@parrot:~$ ssh-keygen
 Generating public/private rsa key pair.
 Enter file in which to save the key (/home/user/.ssh/id_rsa):
-/home/user/.ssh/id_rsa already exists.
-Enter passphrase (empty for no passphrase): !august1993$ Enter same passphrase again: !august1993$
+Enter passphrase (empty for no passphrase):
 Your identification has been saved in /home/user/.ssh/id_rsa Your public key has been saved in /home/user/.ssh/id_rsa.pub The key fingerprint is: